South Africa national baseball team: The American All-Stars (1955–56)

 During a visit to Battle Creek, Michigan, in the United States in July 1955, the chairman of the South African Baseball Board met with the President of American Baseball Congress to finalise arrangements for celebrating baseball's 50th year in South Africa.
 The three-month and unbeaten 33 game tour began on 14 November 1955, finishing in February 1956.

 The "semi-pro level" American all-star team was managed by New York Yankees scout Terry Bartron and included Brooklyn Dodgers' Hall of Famer and World Series runner up (1953) Don Thompson, and Dick Stuart who went on to become World Series champion (1960), a two-time MLB All-Star player (1961), and the first first baseman in major league history to record three assists in one inning (1963).

 Seven of the 33 games were against the first-ever official South African All-Star "test" team, which included Northern and Southern Rhodesia.

 Modern era

 The national team appeared in their first and only Olympic tournament in the 2000 Olympics.
 South Africa gained entry into the tournament by beating Guam 3–0 in a best-of-five Africa/Oceania playoff series.
-The team finished with a record of 1–6, with their only win against Team Netherlands.
+The team finished with a record of 1–6, with their only win against the Netherlands.